nuno-agostinho/psichomics/README.md

 attribute

-Groups can also be selected in order to be manipulated (e.g. merged, intersected, etc.), removed or renamed.
+Groups can also be selected in order to be manipulated (e.g. merged, intersected, etc.), re-coloured, removed or renamed.

 ## Feedback

 All feedback on the program, documentation and associated material is welcome.
-Please, send any suggestions and comments to the following contact:
+Please send any suggestions and comments to:

-> Nuno Saraiva-Agostinho (nunodanielagostinho@gmail.com)
+> Nuno Saraiva-Agostinho (nunoagostinho@medicina.ulisboa.pt)

-> [Nuno Morais Lab, Instituto de Medicina Molecular][5]
+> [Disease Transcriptomics Lab, Instituto de Medicina Molecular (Portugal)][5]

 ## Contributions